 The advent of internet and digital technologies allowed for a large amount of information to be reproduced and redistributed worldwide, in no time and at virtually no cost.
-The deployment of new tools and techniques for digital production also made it easier for people to produce information by their own means (UGC) and to improve or remix previously available information.
-This corresponds to what Lawrence Lessig has described as the "read-write" nature of the internet (Lessig, 2006).
+The deployment of new tools and techniques for digital production also made it easier for people to produce information by their own means (UGC) and to improve or remix previously available

 Yet, this exponential rise in information production (and reproduction) brought the issue of information overload to a whole new level.
-As users are exposed to an increasing amount of information coming from a variety of sources (e-mail, Facebook, Twitter, YouTube, chats, forums, blog posts, etc), they do not have enough time to consume all of the information they encounter.
+As users are exposed to an increasing amount of information coming from a variety of sources (e-mail, Facebook, Twitter, YouTube, chats, forums, blog posts, etc.), they do not have enough time to consume all of the information they encounter.
 Hence, users have to decide - by themselves - which type of information is more valuable than other (Kovach & Rosenstiel, 2010).